-- SFI 202215-2019 Forest Management Standard - Canadian Standards Association (CAN/CSA-Z809) - Canadian Standards Association (CAN/CSA-Z804) - American Tree Farm System (ATFS) individual and group certification.
+- SFI 2022 Forest Management Standard - SFI Small Lands Group Certification Module - SFI Small Scale Forest Management Module for Indigenous Peoples and Families - Canadian Standards Association (CAN/CSA-Z809) - American Tree Farm System (ATFS) individual and group certification.

 post-consumer recycled content: Material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.

-Any claims about post-consumer recycled content by Program Participants or label users shall be accurate and consistent with applicable law.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+Any claims about post-consumer recycled content by Certified organizations or label users or label users shall be accurate and consistent with applicable law.
+Certified organizations and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.